Installment Loans: Avoiding Texas Payday Loans

 - Credit Reporting: Some lenders will report information about your loan to the credit rating agencies, others will not.
 Reporting the loan to the credit agency is great for a borrower who repays the loan and who is looking to build better credit to meet future financial plans.

 OppLoans offers personal cash loans in Texas.
-Customers rate us 4.9 out of 5 stars for our fast loans with monthly payments.
+Customers rate us 4.9 out of 5 stars for our installment loans.
 We are a direct lender with larger loans and affordable payments over time.
-Our great rates save you money on personal installment loans.
-Apply online and get approved for our fast loans in minutes.
-Get funds as soon as tomorrow and receive credit education discounts.
-Get a loan today with OppLoans.
+Our rates save you money on installment loans in Texas.
+Apply online and receive funds as soon as tomorrow as well as credit education discounts.
+Get a loan today with OppLoans!

 Credit Access Business

 Opportunity Financial will not be the lender for loans received at this site.
-Opportunity Financial is a Credit Access Business.
+Opportunity Financial is a Credit Access Business registered with the State of Texas Consumer Credit Division.
 We will attempt to arrange a loan between you and a third party lender and service that loan once it is issued.
 Any questions, service issues or complaints about your loan will be addressed by Opportunity Financial and not the lender.

 Your loan will paid back in equal, fully amortizing and reoccurring payments over a term period of up to 179 days.